gumaerc-testorg/21g.735-fall-2013/content/pages/weeks-1-15/week-2.md

 \[Discreet Art\] "_Un chien andalou_."
 Chapter 1.

-Note: Freud's book was originally published, in German, in 1900, but the material in this particular section started to appear only in the 2nd and 3rd editions of 1909 and 1911.
+Note: Freud's book was originally published, in German, in 1900, but the material in this particular section started to appear only in the 2{{< sup "nd" >}} and 3{{< sup "rd" >}} editions of 1909 and 1911.
 The text of the Avon edition (1965) reproduces a later edition and incorporates changes added in editions subsequent to the third.
 In 1923, the first Spanish translation of the book was published in Madrid as _La interpretación de los sueños_; the translator was Luis López Ballesteros.

 You can [download](http://www.planetalibro.net/ebooks/eam/ebook_view.php?ebooks_books_id=90&&author_letter=&author=&title_letter=%3e) an entire Spanish-language version for free from PlanetLibro.
 In this version, Chapter VI, "La elaboración onírica," starts on p.
 171 and ends on p.
 318.